Data filtering for Aurora zero-ETL integrations with Amazon Redshift - Amazon Aurora

 You can add data filters to a zero-ETL integration using the Amazon Web Services Management Console, the Amazon Command Line Interface (Amazon CLI), or the Amazon RDS API.

-If the integration has a provisioned Amazon Redshift cluster as its target, the cluster must be on patch 180 or higher.
+If the integration has a provisioned Amazon Redshift cluster as its target, the cluster must be on patch 180 or higher to use data filtering.

 Format of a data filter